 - Providing a buffer against stress - Exercise has been linked to lower physiological reactivity to stress.
 This can be a great way to increase your resilience to stress for the future.

 While there are so many wellbeing benefits from exercise, it is important to listen to your body!
 Personally, I have found exercise to be my form of therapy.
 If I am having a bad day or am feeling stressed out, I know that I will feel better after I get my workout in.
 While there is the benefit of endorphins being released, I do find that I feel better because I chose to show up for myself.
 Exercise is also a form of self-care for me.
 I listen to my body and adapt the training volume and intensity to ensure that I train safely and avoid injuring myself.
-Although I typically train by myself as do not like to be distracted and want to be as quick and efficient as I can in the gym, I have found the sense of comradery amongst other gym-goers to be special.
+Although I typically train by myself as do not like to be distracted and want to be as quick and efficient as I can in the gym, I have found the sense of camaraderie amongst other gym-goers to be special.
 Having that social support whether you get a new personal best or fail a lift can be comforting to know.

 Whether you like training alone or with a group of friends, you can’t deny the benefits you get - physically and mentally!